sefcom/Witcher/README.md

 # Witcher

+This repo contains the source code for Witcher a web application fuzzer that utilizes mutational fuzzing to explore web applications and fault escalation to detect command and SQL injection vulnerabilities.

+The best way to utilize Witcher is to build the base docker containers and use them as the foundation for the web application container to be tested.

+To get started, run `docker/build-all.sh`

+Once completed, the script will have built all of Witcher's base containers.
+- witcher/php5run
+- witcher/php7run
+- witcher/python
+- witcher/java
+- witcher/nodejs
+- witcher/ruby

+When building the target web application, use one of the above containers in conjunction with the `FROM` field in the application's docker build file.

+Currently, PHP 5 and 7 fuzz the application by accessing the PHP application via CGI.
+Whereas, Witcher fuzzes python, java, nodejs, and ruby using the target web application's interface.

+This repository contains Witcher's source code, the scripts used to evaluate Witcher are available at https://github.com/sefcom/Witcher-experiment

+# Building Basic Docker Containers

+To start, we suggest setting up a directory structure similar to what was done for the evaluation (See [Hospital Management](https://github.com/sefcom/Witcher-experiment/tree/main/interpreter-targets/openemr)).
+In general, create a folder for the web application where the Dockerfile and source code will reside.
+Next, create a folder for configuration and results (e.g.,`user`), inside the new folder create a file named `witcher_config.json`
+The new folder will be mapped to Witcher's container at run time so that the results are saved to your local drive.

+`docker build --build-arg USE_INSTRUMENTED=1 -t openemr-user`

 ## Witcher Config File

+The Witcher Config File, `witcher_config.json` should be created in the

 - afl_preload is location of cgi wrapper for PHP and CGI web applications
 - number_of_refuzzes is the number of times page will be fuzzed within a single trial, more than one encourages page to page interactions
 - timeout in seconds